Asian shares mixed after new signs of cooling inflation - NewsBreak

 Asian shares mixed after new signs of cooling inflation

-BANGKOK (AP) — Shares were mixed Friday in Asia after a muddled day on Wall Street, where benchmarks meandered following another encouraging report about inflation.
+Shares were mixed Friday in Asia after a muddled day on Wall Street , where benchmarks meandered following another encouraging report about inflation.

 Tokyo’s Nikkei 225 surged 2.6%, catching up on gains after being closed Thursday for a holiday.
 Hong Kong and Seoul also advanced, while Shanghai and Sydney declined.
 U.S. futures edged higher and oil prices fell.